Pelvic floor exercises for seniors: Building a stronger routine

 What is pelvic floor dysfunction?

-Pelvic floor dysfunction happens when the pelvic floor muscles aren’t able to work well in coordination with each other.
-This can be due to poor strength, endurance, control, or a combination of these factors.
-Bowel and bladder issues may be a sign of a larger medical issue, so consult with your healthcare provider if you experience symptoms.
+Pelvic floor dysfunction happens when the pelvic floor muscles don’t work together as they normally do.
+This can be caused by poor strength, endurance, control, or a mix of these issues.
+Bowel and bladder issues can also be a sign of a medical problem.
+Talk to your healthcare provider if you notice any of the following:

 Bladder symptoms